 He passed away a few years back.
 He was a few years younger than me, but his refusal to give up his smoking habit finally led to his death.
 I suppose that to someone young (and when you're as old as me, everyone seems young), he might have seemed like an old man when he passed on, but if the world was run the way I'd have it, he'd have stuck around much longer.
 His bad habit of smoking was his singular defect, and he could easily get through a pack a day.
-I pointed out many times that the cigarettes were cutting his wind, and that he should stick to pot (he was always a bit of a classic hippie as you may be able to tell from his photo), since he'd be smoking it less, but enjoying it more.
+I pointed out many times that the cigarettes were cutting his wind, and that he should stick to pot, since he'd be smoking it less, but enjoying it more.
 But George would only smile and tell me to shut up.

-Speaking of this photo of George, you might be surprised to find out it was taken less than ten days before he left us for good.
-You can still plainly see the twinkle, the mischief, and the simple good cheer in his eyes.
+Less than ten days before he left us for good, you could still plainly see the twinkle, the mischief, and the simple good cheer in his eyes.

 We had been peas in a pod, brothers from another mother as they used to say, but no two peas sharing a pod were ever more different than my old pal George and me.
 We came from very different backgrounds, for one.
 George looked like a hippie, acted like a hippie, was laid back like a hippie; he embodied hippieness in the same way that I was a redneck, looked like a redneck, and acted like a redneck, and well, just plain was redneck.
 Simple as that.
 I fixed things with wire and duct tape.
 My hair was as short as his was long.